staedlern/highdim_stats/_exercises_and_solutions.md

     ## Multiple R-squared:  0.3602, Adjusted R-squared:  0.3572
     ## F-statistic: 123.3 on 1 and 219 DF,  p-value: < 2.2e-16

+We see the regression coefficient for `bmi` is highly significant.
+An increase in `bmi` of 1 unit is associated with an increase in `y` of 977.72 units.

+A Multiple R-squared of 0.3602 means that 36 % of the variance in `y` can be explained by our simple linear regression.

+The residual standard error is the standard deviation of the residuals (The residuals are the true `y` values minus the predicted `y` values).

 Scatter plot with regression line.

 ``` r